lihe/My_English_learning/README.md

 Do not let the noise of other's opinion drown out your own inner voice.|9/1/2020 Opportunities are like sunrises.
-If you wait too long, you lose them.|9/2/2020 It is nothing that a gallant girl can't handle.|9/3/2020
+If you wait too long, you lose them.|9/2/2020 It is nothing that a gallant girl can't handle.|9/3/2020 End of sermon.
+As Huddha says: live like a mighty river.|9/4/2020

 ## Translation
 Translation|Date